 We propose a theoretical framework linking experimentation to action-taking (e.g. being entrepreneurial, taking on challenging assignments), which in turn links to leader effectiveness.
 We test the hypotheses on two groups of leaders (481 business school alumni, 310 financial services leaders).
 We find evidence that both forms of experimentation provide significant explanatory power in understanding why some individuals engage in higher levels of action-taking than others.
 Additionally, our study confirms the central role of action-taking in leadership development.

 Conceptually, we distinguish two dimensions of experimentation and their connection to action-taking, knowledge development and identity development.
-Empirically, we show that these two experimentation activities were significant predictors of action-taking, even after controlling for all other factors, and that action-taking (along with self-prototyping) was an important predictor of leader effectiveness.
+Empirically, we show that these two experimentation activities are significant predictors of action-taking, even after controlling for all other factors, and that action-taking (along with self-prototyping) is an important predictor of leader effectiveness.

 The results offer a practical framework for L&D professionals to use in designing and evaluating leadership development activities.